-- Rotating circle – Located in the far upper right corner, it is not something you use but shows you whether a page is still loading.
+- Rotating circle – Located in the web page tab, it is not something you use but shows you whether a page is still loading.
 Some browsers use an image of a world globe.

 - Resize/Maximize button – Sometimes it is convenient to have windows smaller but not completely minimized in order to work with two programs at once.
 It is the middle of the three buttons illustrated.

 - Close – to close a window or program such as Internet Explorer.
 This is the upper right most of the three buttons, easily identified by the “X”.